 What parents need to know

-Parents need to know that Mr. Lemoncello's All-Star Breakout Game is the latest installment in Chris Grabenstein's best-selling library-themed series, with a steady bombardment of book and pop culture references, wild imagination, loony humor, and more.
+Parents need to know that Mr. Lemoncello's All-Star Breakout Game is the fourth installment in Chris Grabenstein's best-selling library-themed series, with a steady bombardment of book and pop culture references, wild imagination, loony humor, and more.
 This time it's all about fiction -- and incidentally, the empathy you get from putting yourself in a character's place.
 Once again there's a bit of butt, fart, poop, etc., humor -- with Smell-o-Vision in the story (but fortunately not in the actual book).
 Once again regular kid Kyle Keeley and his fellow seventh-graders face long odds but are well served by interesting teamwork.
 The game involves scenes and characters from many kid-fiction classics, which is part of the fun for those who've read them already and a great source of recommendations for those who haven't.

 What's the story?

 Kyle Keeley and his fellow seventh-graders (aka the Lemon Heads) have been waiting months for the premiere of MR. LEMONCELLO'S ALL-STAR BREAKOUT GAME.
 Their zeal is rewarded when the next epic library adventure is announced, and the Lemon Heads' combined skills help them make the cut.
 They soon realize, though, that they're in a lot of trouble (and not just because Kyle has ditched detention for the contest).
 For one thing, rich kid Lemoncello hater Charles Chillington is back, bent on revenge for past slights and humiliations, and fielding a team of eighth grade bookworms-for-hire.
 Also back: former cheerleader-classmate/current TV star Haley Daley, with a team of preening, backbiting Kidzapalooza stars.
 This time it's all about fiction.
 And surprises.
 The prize is awesome.
 Let the games begin ...